provencio/nlplearning/README.md

 # nlplearning
-Repo for items related to NLP learning.
-Basic code, tutorials from courses, etc.
+Repo for items related to my own journey into learning NLP.

+It will be a basic repository of items for my own learning, where I'll store tutorials from courses I'll be taking on the subject, etc.